-- Assessment of school environment regarding school wellness issues including food services program - Review of all foods and beverages served in school for compliance with established nutrition guidelines. - Listing of activities and programs conducted to promote nutrition and physical activity and overall student wellness. - Recommendations for policy and/or program revisions. - Feedback received from ELBS staff, students, parents/guardians, Advisory Board community members and the Wellness Committee., including suggestions for improvement in specific areas.
+- Assessment of school environment regarding school wellness issues including food services program - Review of all foods and beverages served in school for compliance with established nutrition guidelines. - Listing of activities and programs conducted to promote nutrition and physical activity and overall student wellness. - Recommendations for policy and/or program revisions.

+• Feedback received from ELBS staff, students, parents/guardians, Advisory Board community members and the Wellness Committee., including suggestions for improvement in specific areas.

-42 U.S.C.
-Sec.
-1758b 7 CFR Sec.
-210.31 The Executive Vice President/Head of School or designated Wellness Coordinator and the established Wellness Committee will conduct an assessment at least once every three (3) years on the contents and implementation of this policy as part of a continuous improvement process to strengthen the policy and ensure implementation.
+The Executive Vice President/Head of School or designated Wellness Coordinator will conduct an assessment at least once every three (3) years on the contents and implementation of this policy as part of a continuous improvement process to strengthen the policy and ensure implementation.
 This triennial assessment will be made available to the ELBS stakeholders in an accessible and easily understood manner and include: